 Internal Surface: 25.25″ x 12.25″ with a 7/16″ lip (63.8 x 31 cm with a 1 cm lip)

 Badge Size: 3 1/8″ x 2″ (8 x 5 cm)

 Badge Holder: Adds (13/16″ or 2 cm) to the depth, and 3/8″ (0.9 cm) to the height

 One last thing.
 It is not the same display base advertised on the Eaglemoss GT-R website, which looks to have an embossed GT-R logo on it.
 That is really too bad, it looks really nice and unique:

-If you signed up for the subscription-based version of the Eaglemoss 1:8 scale Nissan GT-R model build, you will receive four FREE gifts along the way.
+If you signed up for the subscription-based version of this Eaglemoss 1:8 scale Nissan GT-R (R35) partwork build-up, you would receive four FREE gifts along the way.
 The first gift was a Toolkit and the second was the first Collector’s Binder.
 This time around, we receive the Specification Stand.

 This should have come with our fourth shipment (Issue 04 containing packs 11-14), but was on a lengthy back order.
 Still, it finally arrived with Issue 08, so we can take a look at it now…